 Affiliate links are noted with an asterisk (*), which means that I may receive credit or commission for your purchase through these links.

 NAMECHEAP (*): Where I buy most of my domain names for cheap.
 User-friendly, reliable, and great prices.

 Find a domain starting at $0.48

 powered by Namecheap

 SITEGROUND*: One of my favorite hosting platforms for my personal sites.
-The customer service is top notch and super helpful, I can get help within 10 minutes with them.
-Getting my SSL and Cloudfare set up on my hosting was super easy with just a click of a button with Siteground.
+The customer service is top-notch and super helpful, I can get help within 10 minutes with them.
+Getting my SSL and Cloudflare set up on my hosting was super easy with just a click of a button with Siteground.

 WORDPRESS: Naturally!
 This is the content management system I use to develop all of my client sites, and what my own sites are built on.

 GUMROAD: The easiest way to start selling digital products.
 Well-designed and very user-friendly, you can literally set up shop in minutes.